 The Grace of Home

-The grace of home is the grace of knowing that Mary totally accepts me and gives me a home in her heart and in her Shrine.
-This is communicated on the natural level by such things as the small size end homey atmosphere of the Shrine.
-It is communicated on the supernatural level through the motherly presence of Mary, who accepts each person just as he or she is.
+The grace of home is the awareness of knowing that Mary totally accepts me and gives me a home in her heart and in her shrine.
+On the natural level, such things as the small size and homey atmosphere of the shrine help to make this a vital experience.
+On the supernatural level, Mary’s motherly presence is sensed as one who accepts each person just as he or she is.

 The Grace of Inner Transformation.

-The grace of inner transformation ties to Mary’s work as Mother and Educator in the Shrine.
-She not only makes us feel at home, but also works to make us Disciples of Christ that are more complete by transforming us from within.
-In Schoenstatt this grace ask for in conjunction with each one’s efforts to educate self and others, building on the realization that our effort is necessary but also the realization that without the assistance of grace, the full formation of the newman in the new community is impossible.
+The grace of inner transformation is a fruit of Mary’s intercession as mother and educator in the shrine.
+She not only makes us feel at home on a natural level, but she also encourages us to become disciples of Christ interiorly transformed from within.
+In Schoenstatt, this grace is asked for in conjunction with each one’s efforts to educate self and others, building on the awareness that our efforts are necessary but also the realization that without the help of grace, the full formation of the new person in the new community is impossible.

 The Grace of Apostolic Fruitfulness

-The first two graces of pilgrimage culminate in the third: the grace of the apostolic fruitfulness.
-When the soul is completely at home (knows it is completely accepted) and deeply transformed (made free from the many things which make it fearful and hesitant to spread the Gospel), it is able to be more fully effective as an instrument of God, allowing it to attain a high degree of apostolic fruitfulness.
+The first two pilgrimage graces culminate in the third: the grace of the apostolic fruitfulness.
+When the soul is completely at home and knows it is totally accepted and deeply transformed – made free from the many things which make it fearful and hesitant to spread the Gospel – it is able to be more fully effective as an instrument of God, allowing it to attain a high degree of apostolic fruitfulness.